AlexeyBeley/horey/aws_api/docs/README_CONNECTING_AWS.md

 ## Components
 ### AWSAccount
-This is an environment managed with the same session.
+Environment managed via the same Boto3 session.
 There can be different logical environments inside (like STG and PROD), but if you connect once to manage them all - they must be stored in a single AWSAccount.
+Different regions can be accessed using the sane Boto3 session but trhew different agents.
+Thus each AWSAccount manages multiple regions.

 ### AWSAccount.ConnectionStep
-Single step in a chain while connecting the environment.
+Single step in a chain of steps performed while connecting the environment.
 There are different mechanisms one can use to restrict access to a management role.
 Currently, 2 available:
 * Using AWS profile name.